mjwebs/cloudflare-error/README.md

 [Live Demo](https://mjwebs.github.io/cloudflare-error/)

-Cloudflare-Error is a set of beautifully designed HTML templates designed for use in Cloudflare's [custom page](https://support.cloudflare.com/hc/en-us/articles/200172706-Configuring-Custom-Pages-Error-and-Challenge-) section.
-This repository uses the latest version of Tailwind CSS served by, fittingly, Cloudflare's cdnjs.
+Cloudflare-Error is a set of clean and professional HTML templates designed for use as error pages in Cloudflare's [custom page](https://support.cloudflare.com/hc/en-us/articles/200172706-Configuring-Custom-Pages-Error-and-Challenge-) section.
+This repository uses the latest version of Tailwind CSS served by Cloudflare's cdnjs.

 ## Installation

 Modify each template to your liking and use a service such as [Netflify Drop](https://app.netlify.com/drop) to host your HTML templates temporarily.
-Then, head over to your custom page settings in your organisation's Cloudflare account.
+Then, head over to your custom page settings in your organisation's Cloudflare account and add each page as required using the full URL.

 ## Contributing